chriskpeterson/vuepress2/docs/projects.md

 Here are some projects I'm currently working on in my current role.

 ## Content sharing
-I'm currently working on a template for our server platform allowing writers to update multiple variable files to create a version specific to each server.
+Created a template with variable files to create a version specific to each server.
 Most of our server guides include the same topics, but they include specific product names and illustrations.
 Using one variable file for company and product-specific variables and another variable file for illustrations will greatly reduce topic duplication.

 ## Information Architecture team
-On this team we:
+Worked performed as part of this team:
 * Provide consultation services for knowledge management writing teams on topic writing, sharing strategies, and DITA elements.
 * Create best practice guides topic planning and topic writing.
 * Address DTD issues such as missing elements (Our environment uses a constrained DTD.
 For example, we don't use the `<wintitle>` tag.
 Should we?).